-Banks have been in existence since human society has started the business of trade.
-Around 2000 BC the merchants in India gave grain loans to farmers and traders to aid them in business.
+Banks have been in existence since human society started the business of trade.
+Around 2000 BC, the merchants in India gave grain loans to farmers and traders to aid them in business.
 In the Greece & Roman empires, temples accepted deposits and gave loans.
-Almost every famous civilization in the world namely Egyptian, Babylonian, Mesopotamian, ancient China & India had some form of traditional banking setup.
+Almost every famous civilization in the world, namely Egyptian, Babylonian, Mesopotamian, ancient China & India, had some form of traditional banking setup.

-However modern day banking is a lot more defined and regulated.
-As defined by Investopedia.com – “A bank is a financial institution licensed to receive deposits and make loans”.
+However, modern-day banking is a lot more defined and regulated.
+As defined by Investopedia.com – “A bank is a financial institution licensed to receive deposits and make loans.”
 By definition, banks provide services of deposits and loans.
-In addition to these, commercial banks provide many other services such as – credit cards, net banking, investment instruments (certificate of deposits, etc.), purchase and sale of gold coins, and sometimes insurance as well.
+In addition to these, commercial banks provide many other services such as – credit cards, net banking, investment instruments (certificate of deposits, etc.), purchase and sale of gold coins, and sometimes insurance.

-Like any other institutions, commercial banks come with their own benefits and drawbacks, let’s look at them in detail.
+Like any other institution, commercial banks come with their benefits and drawbacks.
+Let’s look at them in detail.

 Advantages & Disadvantages of Banks

 Before the introduction of the modernized banking system, people used to save their money in hard cash.
 They stored this cash in lockers, underground, with the grains, etc. There were so many instances when the money got stolen, eaten by the rats, or rot through the years.
 However, the modern banking system completely eliminated the need to store hard cash.
 It actually helps save a huge proportion of public wealth that used to get spoiled in storage.

 Before modern banks were established, people would borrow money from local money lenders, landlords, merchants, or other wealthy individuals.
 These loans were given at exorbitant interest rates that most people couldn’t afford to pay.
 In the process, the borrower would always remain in debt.
 It was a vicious cycle.
 Modern banks started providing cheaper loans to the underprivileged section of society, breaking the whole expensive loans system.